 On 6 May 2021 the election for the first Mayor of West Yorkshire will take place.

 We held the first briefing session for candidates on Thursday 11 February.
 This session focused on the work of the Combined Authority, the content and implications of the West Yorkshire Devolution Deal, and the role of the Mayor once elected.
-A copy of these slides is available here.

 The Combined Area Returning Officer briefings, hosted by Leeds City Council are scheduled as follows:

 - Pre nomination – 1 March, 6pm – 7.30pm

 - Post nomination – 12 April, 6pm – 7.30pm

 Resources for candidates